 In the meantime, hundreds of Japanese photographers, equipped with cameras and lenses as only a Japanese photographer can be, in Tokyo are consuming metres of film to immortalise Michele Alboreto every time he speaks, drives or blows his nose.
 For three days, starting from Sunday 3rd October 1982, they ask for autographs, dedications, interviews, or to pose next to a Lancia Rally, a car that is becoming in Japan the forbidden dream of thousands of young people.
 Under Mount Fuji Italy is very popular, and so is Michele Alboreto.
 The Italian has won this year and in all his career only one Formula 1 race, but it was enough: Ken Tyrrell, who knows about drivers, says that no Italian has ever been as good as the Milanese at the wheel of a single-seater, and Ferrari has promised him a car for 1984, even if...

 "The last time we spoke was a couple of years ago.
 Since then I have been in contact with his representatives who were looking for a driver to join Pironi after Villeneuve's death.
 I was, and am, bound by a contract with Tyrrell until the end of 1983, and there was no way of terminating it".

-Alboreto was also requested by Renault and other top teams, with whom he could try to become World Champion.
+Alboreto is also requested by Renault and other top teams, with whom he can try to become World Champion.
 His hope is to end up at Maranello, but the offers are many and pressing.

 "I won't sign anything or make any commitments until the middle of next year, when I'll consider the offers that come my way.
 For now I will wait and continue to race with Tyrrell".